stanford-cs149/asst2/README.md

     <img src="figs/task_graph.png" width=400>
 </p>

-Notice that if you were running the example above on a Myth machine with eight execution contexts, the ability to schedule the tasks from `launchA` and `launchB` in parallel might be quite useful, since neither bulk task launch on its own is sufficient to use all the execution resources of the machine.
+Notice that if you were running the example above on a Myth machine with eight execution contexts, the ability to schedule the tasks from `launchB` and `launchC` in parallel might be quite useful, since neither bulk task launch on its own is sufficient to use all the execution resources of the machine.

 ### What You Need to Do ###